Toll Collector

 People are terrible.
 But sometimes they're okay.
 And that's enough for me to keep showing up everyday.
 Good luck out there brother.

-Asked by Michael almost 9 years ago
+Asked by Caitlin almost 10 years ago